 DAHS Transport Facilities

 Many people in the Derby region do not have access to their own transport, and there is no public transport system in town.
-DAHS employs full-time transport officers, to ensure that lack of transport is not a barrier to access health care.
+DAHS employs full-time transport officers, to ensure that a lack of transport is not a barrier to access to health care.
 The service provided by the transport officers include;

 - Providing a wealth of local knowledge, especially for new or non-local staff, on the whereabouts of DAHS patients, their family connections, and so on